valeriodiceglie/midi_R1/README.md

 # MIDI R1

-A transformer-based model for MIDI sequence modeling using the Open R1 architecture and the GigaMIDI dataset.
+A transformer-based model for MIDI sequence modeling using the DeepSeek V3 simplified architecture and the GigaMIDI dataset.

 ## Setup